microsoft/TypeScript-Handbook/pages/JSX.md

 const Button = (prop: {value: string}, context: { color: string }) => <button>
 ```

-Because SFC is simply a JavaScript function, we can utilize function overload here as well.
+Because an SFC is simply a JavaScript function, we can utilize function overload here as well.

 ```ts
 interface ClickableProps {